 Proclaim is a living witness of Extraordinary Lutheran Ministries’ core belief that ministry by people who publicly and joyfully identify as LGBTQ is one way to change the church and society to become a place more fully inclusive of all people.
 We believe God’s Great Welcome Table is open to all, and that all kinds of people, including those of all sexual orientations and gender identities, are called to receive and share God’s gifts.

 Proclaim was officially launched April 2, 2011 at a gathering of nearly 60 LGBTQ Lutheran rostered leaders, seminarians and spouses.
 The 2nd Proclaim retreat was in April of 2012 in Stony Point, NY.
-The 2013 Proclaim Retreat was April 12-15, 2013 at the Bishop’s Ranch in Sonoma, CA (group photo at right).
+The 2013 Proclaim Retreat was April 12-15, 2013 at the Bishop’s Ranch in Sonoma, CA (group photo above).

 Proclaim is open to rostered leaders and seminarians, all Lutheran denominations and rosters (for example, ELCA,ELCIC, LCMS, ELM).
 This community welcomes all who fit this criteria and who wish to join.